Which training style is better for fat loss – Insanity or HIIT?

 I hope you’ve enjoyed this breakdown of Insanity vs HIIT for fat loss results.

 Jump on my free email list for more tips (be careful not to tear your ACL!), and get workouts by whacking the button below.

 Who Is Russ Howe PTI?

-In the gym, Russ’ clients range from models, actors and actresses, athletes, to busy parents.
-He’s also worked alongside the UK government for 7 years in a venture to combat childhood obesity in England.
+In the gym, clients range from busy parents, to models, to athletes and actresses.
+Russ also worked alongside the UK government for 8 years in a venture combating childhood obesity in England.

-Outside of the gym, he’s a proud dad to young young sons.
+Outside of the gym, he’s a proud Dad to three young lads.

 You can receive free tips by joining the e-mail list above, or you can hit the big button below to unlock full workout programs!

 - Trembalay, A., et al. Impact Of Exercise Intensity On Body Fatness And Skeletal Muscle Metabolism.
 Metabolism.
 (1994)